Blog

 Comprehensive life cycle data

-Granularity in life cycle stages: EFs generally include emissions data for each stage of a product's life cycle, a level of detail that allows users to pinpoint emissions hotspots.
+EFs generally include emissions data for each stage of a product's life cycle, a level of detail that allows users to pinpoint emissions hotspots.
 Agribalyse specifically also covers data on processing, packaging, transport and distribution for 2,500 products ready for consumption.
+Agribalyse also include life cycle inventories (LCI) for over 200 agricultural products, covering stages from input to farm gate unlocking more actionable insights.

 Alignment with Reporting Standards

-Supports Compliance and Reporting: As these specialized databases maintain methodological consistency (ISO 14040 and 14044), they also align with global standards like the GHG Protocol as well as with reporting requirements by CSRD and SBTi.
+As these specialized databases maintain methodological consistency (ISO 14040 and 14044), and where carbon emissions are concerned, they also align with global standards like the GHG Protocol as well as with reporting requirements such as Corporate Sustainability Reporting Directive (CSRD) and Carbon Border Adjustment Mechanism (CBAM).

 To illustrate, imagine one of your products is a 4 cheese pizza.
 While Agribalyse provides an emission factor for this product, it is based on an average value for a generic 4 cheese pizza.
 Such databases typically offer broad category averages, which don’t consider the specific ingredients or production methods unique to your product.
 Carbon Maps takes a different approach by breaking down your recipe and packaging and applying high-precision emission factors to each ingredient and packaging material.
 This results in a more tailored assessment, exceeding the precision of generic database values.
 You can see how we’ve applied this methodology to Foodles recipes.